 We were searching for an answer when we reached out and found Narcotics Anonymous.
 We came to our first N.A. meeting in defeat and didn't know what to expect.
 After sitting in a meeting, or several meetings, we began to feel that people cared and were willing to help.
-Although our minds told us we would never make it, the people in the Fellowship gave us hope by insisting we could recover.
-We found that no matter what our past thoughts or actions were, others had felt and done the same.
-Surrounded by fellow addicts, we realized that we were not alone.
-Recovery is what happens in our meetings; each of our lives is at stake.
-We found that by putting recovery first, the Program works.
+Although our minds told us that we would never make it, the people in the Fellowship gave us hope by insisting that we could recover.
+We found that no matter what our past thoughts or actions were others had felt and done the same.
+Surrounded by fellow addicts, we realized that we were not alone anymore.
+Recovery is what happens in our meetings.
+Our lives are at stake.
+We found that by putting recovery first, the program works.
 We faced three disturbing realizations:

-- 1. We are powerless over addiction and our lives are unmanageable; - 2.
-Although we are not responsible for our disease, we are responsible for our recovery; - 3.
+We are powerless over addiction and our lives are unmanageable;

+2. Although we are not responsible for our disease, we are

+responsible for our recovery;

 We can no longer blame people, places and things for our addiction.
 We must face our problems and our feelings.

 The ultimate weapon for recovery is the recovering addict.
-We concentrate on recovery and how we feel, not what we have done in the past.
+We concentrate on recovery and feelings not what we have done in the past.
 Old friends, places and ideas are often a threat to our recovery.
 We need to change our playmates, playgrounds and playthings.

-When we realized we are not able to manage on our own, some of us immediately began experiencing depression, anxiety, hostility and resentment.
-Petty frustrations, minor setbacks and loneliness often made us feel that we were not getting any better.
-We found that we suffered from a disease, not a moral dilemma.
+When we realize that we are not able to manage without drugs, some of us immediately begin experiencing depression, anxiety, hostility and resentment.
+Petty frustrations, minor setbacks and loneliness often make us feel that we are not getting any better.
+We find that we suffer from a disease, not a moral dilemma.
 We were critically ill, not hopelessly bad.
 Our disease can only be arrested through abstinence.

-Today we experience a full range of feelings.
-Before coming into the Fellowship, we either felt elated or depressed with very little in between.
+Today, we experience a full range of feelings.
+Before coming into the Fellowship, we either felt elated or depressed.
 Our negative sense of self has been replaced by a positive concern for others.
-Answers are provided and problems are solved.
+Answers are provided, and problems are solved.
 It is a great gift to feel human again.

-What a change from the way we used to be!
-That's how we know that the N.A. program works.
-It is the first thing that ever convinced us that we needed to change ourselves, instead of trying to change the people and situations around us.
-We discover new opportunities.
-We find a sense of self-worth.
-We learn self-respect.
-This is a program for doing just those things.
-By working the steps, we come to accept a Higher Power's will; this acceptance leads us to recovery.
+What a change from the way that we used to be!
+We know the N.A.
+Program works.
+The program convinced us that we needed to change ourselves, instead of trying to change the people and situations around us.
+We discovered new opportunities.
+We found a sense of self-worth.
+We learned self-respect.
+This is a program for learning.
+By working the steps, we come to accept a Higher Power's will.
+Acceptance leads to recovery.
 We lose our fear of the unknown.
 We are set free.